 According to Al Gore’s Climate Reality Project, “Green projects in cities increase property values, pushing out [lower income] communities, to make way for higher-paying residents.”

-Averting this trend is precisely why the WindWorks campaign exists – to help assure that our transition to clean, offshore wind energy is an equitable endeavor in which host communities like New Bedford have access to information and training in offshore wind careers.
-With the construction of Bristol’s National Offshore Wind Institute (NOWI) – a $15 million dollar training facility in New Bedford – there is opportunity to train a compitetive and equitable local workforce.
+Averting this trend is precisely why the WindWorks campaign exists – to help assure that our transition to clean, offshore wind energy is an equitable endeavor in which host communities like New Bedford have access to information and awareness of pathways to offshore wind careers.

 The Project Labor Agreement negotiated by Vineyard Wind, developers of the first offshore wind farm, sets a workforce goal of at least 10% women, 20% people of color, and 51% residents from Bristol and Plymouth counties.
 But, there is a significant gap in the number of Massachusetts-based Global Wind Organization (GWO) certified skilled workers needed to construct, operate and maintain commercial wind farms at the scale that they are being built.
 This is an opportunity for New Bedford residents to gain the credentials and skills needed to access high-quality jobs in the offshore wind industry here in the SouthCoast of Massachusetts.